iamganeshhegde/ganesh-hegde/README.md

 I specialise in creating android apps for mobile, Tablets and TV using java and kotlin.

-I have worked on different projects using multiple architectures which helped developers as well as business 🚀 .
+I have worked on different projects using multiple architectures which helped developers as well as business. 🚀

-As it is an evergrowing journey with new technologies, I would like to learn as many new things as possible and be up to date with the current trends 💻.
+As it is an evergrowing journey with new technologies, I would like to learn as many new things as possible and be up to date with the current trends. 💻

 ### I am passionate about